Vegan White Russian MilkShake

 December 6, 2018

-This White Russian milkshake is rich, creamy, and decadent, and is a fantastic festive vegan and paleo-friendly holiday cocktail.
+This White Russian milkshake is rich, creamy, and decadent, and is a fantastic festive vegan, dairy-free holiday cocktail.

 White Russian MilkShake

 This creamy White Russian milkshake cocktail is sensational.
 This White Russian shake is a fabulous substitute for eggnog during the holidays, or a warming treat with an edge.
 The frozen banana doesn’t alter the flavor, but adds a decadent creaminess and sweetness.
 The optional cinnamon spices things up a tad, and the cauliflower may make you feel a tad less cheeky.

 I love this White Russian cocktail, and it is one of my go-to holiday drinks.
 It has a nice alcohol flavor that isn’t overpowering, and tastes like dessert.
 I make double and tripe batches of it and serve it like eggnog at holiday parties.
 People love it.

 - 1 Part Vodka (or Whiskey for a variation)